Fuji Kiseki

-Fuji Kiseki (フジキセキ, 15 April 1992 - 28 December 2015) was a Japanese Thoroughbred racehorse and sire.
+Fuji Kiseki (Japanese: フジキセキ, Hepburn: Fuji Kiseki; 15 April 1992 - 28 December 2015) was a Japanese Thoroughbred racehorse and sire.
 He was the best Japanese two-year-old of his generation in 1994 when he won all three of his starts including the Asahi Hai Sansai Stakes.
 In the following spring he took his unbeaten run to four with a win in the Yayoi Sho before his racing career was ended by injury.
 After his retirement from racing he became a very successful breeding stallion.
 He died in 2015 at the age of 23.

 Background

 Fuji Kiseki was a brown or black horse standing 1.63 metres high with a white star and a white sock on his right hind leg bred by the Shadai Farm.
 During his racing career he was owned by Yomoji Saito and trained by Sakae Watanabe.

 He was from the first crop of foals sired by Sunday Silence, who won the 1989 Kentucky Derby, before retiring to stud in Japan where he was champion sire on thirteen consecutive occasions.
 His other major winners included Deep Impact, Stay Gold, Heart's Cry, Manhattan Cafe, Zenno Rob Roy and Neo Universe.
 Fuji Kiseki's dam Millracer was bred in Virginia and won two minor races in the United States before being exported to Japan.
 Her grand-dam Millicent was a half-sister to Mill Reef.